 • Wrong officer name: Write Captain von Stahle exactly; CBSE penalises misspelling.

-Impact: Each error costs 1 to 2 marks on a 6-mark question.
-That gap drops a student from a 95-plus to an 85-plus in a tight English paper.
+Impact: Each error costs 1 to 2 marks on a 6-mark question, enough to drop a student from a 95-plus to an 85-plus.

 How to Study The Rattrap Effectively and Time Required for Chapter 4

 The story is 14 pages.
-A focused first read takes 50 minutes; the full study plan runs about 4 hours across two sessions.
+A first read takes 50 minutes; the full plan runs about 4 hours.

 PassTimeWhat to Do

-Pass 1: First read50 minRead the full story; mark cottage, forest, manor, Christmas scene
+Pass 1: First read50 minRead the story; mark cottage, forest, manor, Christmas scene

-Pass 2: Annotation40 minUnderline metaphor lines and character cues for peddler and Edla
+Pass 2: Annotation40 minUnderline metaphor lines and cues for peddler and Edla

 Pass 3: NCERT Q&A75 minSolve all 13 NCERT questions using these solutions as models

-Pass 5: Revision30 minSkim quote anchors and the five common mistakes the night before
+Pass 5: Revision30 minSkim quote anchors and the common mistakes

 Class 12 English NCERT Solutions Chapter 4 Flamingo Prose: The Rattrap Previous Year Questions (2021 to 2026)

-The Rattrap appears in the CBSE Class 12 English paper almost every year.
-It alternates between a 6-mark Long Answer and a 3-mark Short Answer.
+The Rattrap appears almost every year, alternating a 6-mark Long Answer with a 3-mark Short Answer.

 YearCBSE BoardCUET (UG) English